Friday, January 29, 2010

 Old Faithful

 Except for times like these when I absolutely have to have it to move something.
 This orange couch?
 9 ft. long.
 (If it hadn't fit in the van I was tempted to saw it in half.)
-The upholsterers charge $100 to pick it up and take it to the shop...I'm thinking that's a little much.
-I have this van.
-I have Firstborn.
+The upholsterers charge $100 to pick it up and take it to the shop.
+But I have this van and I have Firstborn.
 I could take the seats out, hoist the sofa up in there, drive carefully, and buy him lunch.
 So I did!

 Tuesday, January 12, 2010